AaltoSciComp/scicomp-docs/aalto/python.rst

 Python on Aalto Linux
 =====================

-The scientific python ecosystem is also available on Aalto Linux workstations, including the anaconda (Python 3) and anaconda2 (Python 2) modules providing the Anaconda python distribution.
+The scientific python ecosystem is also available on Aalto Linux workstations (desktops), including the anaconda (Python 3) and anaconda2 (Python 2) modules providing the Anaconda python distribution.
 For a more indepth description see the generic `python page under scientific computing docs </scicomp/python>`.

+On Aalto Linux Laptops, these instructions don't work.
+Instead, we'd recommend installing Anaconda or Miniconda yourself and then you can manage packages via environments.
+You can also install Python packages through the package manager, but that can have problems with installing your own libraries if not managed carefully.

+.. highlight:: console

 Anaconda on Aalto Linux